AdobeDocs/release-notes.en/current.md

 | [!UICONTROL Workspace]: Automatically build [!UICONTROL Freeform Tables] from a blank state|Previously, you could not drop components directly into a blank project or blank panel; you had to add a [!UICONTROL Freeform Table] first.
 You can now drop components directly into a blank project or panel, and a [!UICONTROL Freeform Table] is automatically built for you in a recommended format.
 Additionally, improvements were made to how mixed component types (such as dimensions and metrics) are handled when dropped into a blank Freeform Table together.|
 | [!UICONTROL Adobe Analytics Package] added to [!UICONTROL Feature Access Level] page|You can now view which [!UICONTROL Adobe Analytics Package] (SKU) your company is entitled to at **[!UICONTROL Admin]** > **[!UICONTROL Company Settings]** > **[!UICONTROL Feature Access Level]**.|
 |Accessibility improvements|The Adobe Analytics team has made several accessibility improvements to Analysis Workspace, including improved keyboard navigation, color contrast, and screen reader support.|

+#### New features in [!UICONTROL Media Analytics] {#media-aa}

+Date added: **May 27, 2020**

+**Player State Tracking:** [!UICONTROL Media Analytics] customers can capture viewer interaction during playback using a standard set of solution variables for full screen, closed captioning, mute, picture-in-picture, and in-focus.
+You also have the flexibility to create custom player states.
+Player State Tracking variables are now available for reporting in [!UICONTROL Analysis Workspace].
+This feature requires one of the following:

+* Media [!DNL JavaScript] SDK 3.0 or higher
+* For use with the [!DNL Adobe Experience Platform] (AEP) SDK:
+  * [!UICONTROL Media Analytics Extension] (for web): [!UICONTROL Adobe Media Analytics] (3.x SDK) for Audio and Video v1.0 or higher
+  * [!UICONTROL Media Analytics Extension] (for mobile): [!UICONTROL Adobe Media Analytics for Audio] and Video v2.0 or higher
+* [!UICONTROL Media Collection] API

 #### Adobe Analytics fixes {#aa-fixes}